huggingface/transformers/examples/research_projects/xls_r/README.md

 ./eval.py --model_id hf-test/xls-r-300m-sv --dataset <to-be-announced> --config sv --split validation --chunk_length_s 5.0 --stride_length_s 1.0 --log_outputs
 ```

-Great, now you should have succesfully evaluated your model.
+Great, now you should have successfully evaluated your model.
 Finally, there is one
 **important** thing you should do so that your model is taken into account
 for the final evaluation.
 You should add two tags to your model, one being `robust-speech-event`, one being the ISO code of your chosen language, *e.g.* `"sv"` for the
-examplary model we used above.
+exemplary model we used above.
 You can find a list of all available languages and
 their ISO code [here](https://huggingface.co/languages).

 To add the tags, simply edit the README.md of your model repository and add